joost-morsink/Rest/docs/overview.md

 Of course, it is also possible to let ASP.Net Core handle static files (non-entities) using the UseStaticFiles() extension method.

 ### Schema and metadata
-All entities should link to a schema, definining the structure of that entity.
+All entities should link to a schema, defining the structure of that entity.

 ### Content-Type and serialization
 This is purely an HTTP aspect.
 The Rest service delivers a `RestResponse` which must be translated into a `HttpResponse`.
-Part of this transformation is determining in what format the reponse needs to be serialized.
+Part of this transformation is determining in what format the response needs to be serialized.

 Determination of the Content-Type is affected by the following factors:
 * Constraints of the resource.